GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (280).md

 **At Higher Tiers**: Each tier beyond minimum allows you to extend the range of the spell's line by 1 yard or the duration by 1 minute.

 **Critical Failure**: You manage to spray yourself with a strange fluid.
 Make a [Fort] save with a DV equal to the points of failure + the spell's tier.
 Attacks of both chosen types have advantage against you for a number of minutes equal to the points of failure.

+#### Starblind

+**Minimum Tier**: 4

+**Casting Time**: 5 actions

+**Range**: 25 yards

+**Duration**: 2 days

+**Effect**: You cast a wisping mote of bright light at a creature, inflicting a radiant attack.
+In place of wounding, it will apply a hex.
+A creature so affected cannot perceive magical effects , including magical light/darkness, illusory effects, etc. The creature also has disadvantage on all spellchecks, [Prcp] saves, and [Empy] saves.
+Their eyes have an unnatural glow to them.
+If the attack was a critical hit, the critical hit effect is replaced with either bestowing a point of spellsickness or inflicting a wound.

+**At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond minimum, you may choose to either increase the range by 5 yards or increase the duration by a day.

+**Critical Failure**: Your eyes glow unnaturally.
+You are afflicted by a radiant attack with a bonus equal to the spell's tier and an additional radiant attack which ignores armor.
+You lose all of your senses for a number of minutes equal to the spell's tier.
+This leaves you vulnerable, reduces you move speed to 1/12, and prevents you from holding your breath (as you would not know to).

 #### Starfall